mcflyhalf/hiije/hiije_architecture.md

 This should be done in the following ways:

-1. Ready-to-drink database
+1. Ready-to-drink database file

-	A database file that already contains the item-similarity matrix values in some format.
-This file would come from a separate source where the similarity values were computed and stored in a db and the db exported.
-The exported file is what is referred to here
+	A file that already contains the item-similarity matrix values in some format.
+This file would come from a separate source where the similarity values were computed and stored in file.

 1. Text-based historical record file

 	In this case the input is a file containing plain text in csv format.
 The system will take this file and use it to generate an item similarity matrix.
 A few things which will also need to be generated along the way are:
 	* Unique item list.
 A list of each unique item appearing in the input file
 	* Unique IDs for each unique item.
 This may be the name as given in the unique item list or a numerical UID or some other form of appropriate unique identifier
-	* The item similarity matrix in some form such as a database table.
+	* The item similarity matrix in some form such as a csv file

-The setup also runs unit/integration tests.
+The setup also
+	* creates default config parameters
+	* creates database tables (it requires the database to be pre existing)
+	* populates the database from the Unique item List file and
+	* runs unit/integration tests

 ### Recommender